 Do you find yourself disciplining your kids non-stop?
 Here are 4 things to remember before you get mad at your kids that will keep you calm.

-In one afternoon, I managed to discipline my son four times before realizing my grave mistake.
+In one afternoon, I managed to discipline my son four times before realizing my mistake.

-And finally, he moved the handle to a bassinet back and forth without realizing that doing so would break it.
+And finally, he moved the handle to a bassinet back and forth without realizing that doing so might break it.

 So, what did I overlook?

 No matter how wrong his actions may have been, he didn’t do them with bad intentions.